 datasets with your model, so you can test it and benchmark it across domains.
 It also makes sharing and reusing the exact data splits and transforms across projects possible.

-Check out Complex data uses document to understand data management within Lightning and its best practices.
+Check out Managing Data document to understand data management within Lightning and its best practices.

 What dataset splits were used?

 How many samples does this dataset have overall and within each split?

 It’s for this reason that we recommend you use datamodules.
 This is especially important when collaborating because it will save your team a lot of time as well.

 All they need to do is drop a datamodule into the Trainer and not worry about what was done to the data.